I took my oldest daughter to see Hidden Figures last weekend—a remarkable story that is very well told.

-One aspect of the story haunts me.
+One aspect of the story particularly haunts me.
 (Besides the analytic geometry.)
-I am nagged by the question, How could all those well-meaning white people not see the injustice they were perpetrating on those African American women?
+I am nagged by the question, How could all those well-meaning white people not see the injustice they were perpetrating against those African American women?

 Most of the NASA leaders bear no ill will towards the women, but they do not seem to grasp that these women might be just as qualified as themselves.
-As they race to send a man into orbit before the Soviets do, they give no thought to the injustice of making their black colleague drink from a separate coffee pot or walk half a mile to the bathroom.
+As they race to send a man into orbit before the Soviets do, they give no thought to the depravity of making their black colleague drink from a separate coffee pot.
 They don’t, in fact, seem able to see her as a colleague at all.

 On Martin Luther King Jr’s birthday, I read his Letter from a Birmingham Jail in its entirety.
-It too tells the story of a group of people who were blind to injustice and ended up perpetrating it further.
+It, too, tells the story of a group of people who were blind to injustice and thus ended up further perpetrating it.
 King wrote the letter to a group of Birmingham pastors who themselves had published a letter in the newspaper questioning the timing and method of the Southern Christian Leadership Conference’s demonstrations.
 They called King’s methods “unwise and untimely.”

 With stunning erudition, logic, and eloquence, King makes clear how wrong these clergy are in their assessment.
 After some introductory words, he begins,